ibm-cloud-docs/event-notifications/en-ts-notification.md

 {: troubleshoot}
 {: support}

-Notification is not received at the destinations.
+A notification is not received.
 {: shortdesc}

-Notification is not received at the destinations, for example: SMTP_IBM, SMS_IBM.
+The notification is not received at the destination.
+For example, SMTP_IBM, SMS_IBM.
 {: tsSymptoms}

-The most common cause would be that conditions (rules) written for the topic does not match with the incoming payload.
+Most commonly, the cause is that the conditions (rules) written for the topic do not match with the incoming payload.
 {: tsCauses}

 If you are using static events (event type, event subtype and severity)